JonathanValdes2001/cadencea-web/docs/UPGRADE_PLAN.md

-# Cadencea Vault - Production Ready Auth & Profile System
+# Cadencea Web - Production Ready Auth & Profile System
 ## Comprehensive Codebase Audit & Upgrade Plan

 ### Executive Summary

-This document outlines the complete transformation of the Cadencea Vault codebase from a static UI prototype to a production-ready application with full authentication, user management, and newsletter functionality.
+This document outlines the complete transformation of the Cadencea Web codebase from a static UI prototype to a production-ready marketing website and account management portal with full authentication, user management, and newsletter functionality.

+> **Note**: Cadencea Web is the marketing website and account management portal.
+Cadencea Vault (the desktop app) is a separate application.

 ## 📋 Initial Codebase Audit Findings